sagebind/evflow/README.md

     + Dealing with forks is easier with Kris Wallsmith's [Spork](https://github.com/kriswallsmith/spork) library.
 - Task workers using [pthreads](http://pthreads.org)
 - POSIX process signals & interrupts
+- [The many excellent ideas](http://wiki.dlang.org/Event_system) the D language community has for their own language; some of which could be borrowed

 ## License
 All Evflow documentation and source code is licensed under the Apache License, Version 2.0 (Apache-2.0).
 See [LICENSE.md](LICENSE.md) for details.